sjworthy/H.Maria/README.md

-# Site-specific impacts of Hurricane Maria on alpha and beta diversity in seedling communities
+# Site-specific impacts of a major hurricane on alpha and beta diversity in tropical forest seedling communities